Mike Monroney: House of Representatives

 Monroney first ran for political office in 1937, when he entered the special election for the U.S. Fifth Congressional District against thirteen other Democrats.
-Although he was largely unknown, he at least came in third.
+Although he was largely unknown, he came in third.
 He ran again in the next election (1938), and won the Democratic primary against the same number of hopefuls.
 He won the general election by a comfortable margin.

 He was an active supporter of Presidents Roosevelt and Truman and most of their programs during his twelve years in the House of Representatives, even voting for the Taft-Wagner-Ellender Bill of 1949 that promised to build 810,000 public housing units.
 He was a strong supporter of foreign aid, joining the Herter Committee, which laid the foundation for the famous and highly successful Marshall Plan.

 As a Representative, he co-authored the Legislative Reorganization Act of 1946.
 This was considered the only major reform of congress in the 20th Century.
 For this effort, he received the Collier's Magazine Award for Distinguished Congressional Service.
-In 1947–8, he served on the Herter Committee.
+In 1947–1948, he served on the Herter Committee.